Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Introduction

 Such a hybrid stochastic system has broad applications in ecology \cite{BaoShao2016}, epidemiology \cite{GrayGreenhalghMaoPan2012}, finance \cite{Liu2010}, immunology \cite{DengLiu2020}, and many other areas where uncertain phenomena need to be modeled.

 To apply hybrid SDEs in practice, numerical simulations of them are necessary, as it is hard to obtain explicit forms of solutions to most hybrid SDEs.
-Even for some rare cases that explicit expressions of the true solutions are achievable, simulations still have to be done to sample from the solutions, that involves complex stochastic processes, to conduct various estimations and tests.
+Even for some rare cases that explicit expressions of the true solutions are achievable, simulations still have to be done to sample from the solutions, as various follow-up estimations and tests may be conducted.

 When we try to simulate the hybrid SDEs, the choices of numerical methods are essential, as improper numerical methods could lead to that numerical solutions do not preserve properties of true solutions \cite{HighamMaoYuan2007,HutzenthalerJentzenKloeden2011}.